 “The Champion program continues to be a such a strong foundation for National Cyber Security Awareness Month’s ongoing and impactful success.
 In 2017, 1,050 organizations enlisted to support the month – a 21-percent increase from the previous year,” said Russ Schrader, NCSA’s executive director.
 “We are thankful to our 2018 Champion organizations for their support and commitment to our shared responsibility of promoting cybersecurity, online safety awareness and the opportunity to protect our privacy.”

 As part of FRSecure’s NCSAM efforts, we will be offering a number of free services to the community.
-As always, our free FISASCORE® estimator is available for all businesses to estimate their cybersecurity risk.
-We’re also offering free vendor risk management services to 10 non-profit organizations as a combined commitment to cybersecurity, but also our 10th anniversary— a milestone we reached in August of this year.
+We’re offering free vendor risk management services to 10 non-profit organizations as a combined commitment to cybersecurity, but also our 10th anniversary— a milestone we reached in August of this year.

 In addition to those offerings, we’re also continuing our commitment to year-round cybersecurity advocacy in October and beyond by hosting a number of event series like Hacks & Hops and our annual CISSP Mentor Program (which will begin again in the spring of 2019).